Hunslet, West Riding of Yorkshire

 In 1921, the workhouse complex was shown on the map as Hunslet Union General Institution:

-By 1927, it had become the Leeds Union Poor Law Institution at Rothwell Haigh and accommodated 430 inmates plus 39 vagrants.
+In 1925, Hunslet, togther with Bramley and Holbeck, were absorbed by Leeds.
+The Hunslet site then became formally known as the Leeds Union Poor Law Institution at Rothwell Haigh and accommodated 430 inmates plus 39 vagrants.
 The tramp wards were closed in 1932.
-On 1st October 1934 it became St George's Hospital under the control of Leeds Public Health Department and was used for the chronic sick until 1948.
+On 1st October 1934, the site became St George's Hospital under the control of Leeds Public Health Department and was used for the chronic sick until 1948.

 The hospital finally closed in December 1991 and the site has been now completely redeveloped for housing.

 In 1896-7, the Hunslet Union erected a group of children's cottage homes on a four-acre site at the north side of Wood Lane at Rothwell.
 The official laying of the foundation stones took place on 16th March, 1896, and was accompanied by hymns and prayers led by the Vicar of Rothwell.